wharkins3/harkinsRule30/README.md

 - Clone this repository
 - Change directory to harkinsRule30
-- To Run Enter Code Below
+- To run the solution, enter the line below in a cmd/terminal window
 - node server.js